input-output-hk/haskell.nix/docs/troubleshooting.md

 ### How do I prevent the evaluation-time dependencies of my project from being garbage-collected?

-The `haskellNixRoots` attribute should include all the evaluation-time dependencies.
+The `haskell-nix.roots "ghc883"` should include all the evaluation-time dependencies and the main build time dependecies of a project using ghc 8.8.3.
 So you can add that to the relevant GC root.
 In practice, if you're using a CI system like Hydra/Hercules, this means adding it to a job in `release.nix`/`ci.nix`.